aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 ### Example
 [ReadWriteSplittingPostgresExample.java](../../../examples/AWSDriverExample/src/main/java/software/amazon/ReadWriteSplittingPostgresExample.java) demonstrates how to enable and configure read-write splitting with the Aws Advanced JDBC Driver.

-### Internal connection pooling

-Whenever `setReadOnly(true)` is first called on a `Connection` object, the read-write plugin will internally open a new physical connection to a reader.
-After this first call, the physical reader connection will be cached for the given `Connection`.
-Future calls to `setReadOnly `on the same `Connection` object will not require opening a new physical connection.
-However, calling `setReadOnly(true)` for the first time on a new `Connection` object will require the plugin to establish another new physical connection to a reader.
-If your application frequently establishes new read-only connections, you can enable internal connection pooling to improve performance.
-When enabled, the wrapper driver will maintain an internal connection pool for each instance in the cluster.
-This allows the read-write plugin to reuse reader connections that were established by previous `Connection` objects.

-The wrapper driver currently uses [Hikari](https://github.com/brettwooldridge/HikariCP) to create and maintain its internal connection pools.
-The sample code [here](../../../examples/AWSDriverExample/src/main/java/software/amazon/ReadWriteSplittingPostgresExample.java) provides a useful example of how to enable this feature.
-The steps are as follows:

-1. Create an instance of `HikariPooledConnectionProvider`.
-The `HikariPooledConnectionProvider` constructor requires you to pass in a `HikariPoolConfigurator` function.
-Inside this function, you should create a `HikariConfig`, configure any desired properties on it, and return it.
-Note that the Hikari properties below will be set by default and will override any values you set in your function.
-This is done to follow desired behavior and ensure that the read-write plugin can internally establish connections to new instances.

-- jdbcUrl (including the host, port, and database)
-- exception override class name
-- username
-- password

-You can optionally pass in a `HikariPoolMapping` function as a second parameter to the `HikariPooledConnectionProvider`.
-Internally, the connection pools used by the plugin are maintained as a map from instance URLs to connection pools.
-If you would like to define a different key system, you should pass in a `HikariPoolMapping` function defining this logic.
-This is helpful, for example, when you would like to create multiple Connection objects to the same instance with different users.
-In this scenario, you should pass in a `HikariPoolMapping` that incorporates the instance URL and the username from the `Properties` object into the map key.

-2. Call `ConnectionProviderManager.setConnectionProvider`, passing in the `HikariPooledConnectionProvider` you created in step 1.

-3. Continue as normal: create connections and use them as needed.

-4. When you are finished using all connections, call `ConnectionProviderManager.releaseResources`.

-> :warning: **Note:** You must call `ConnectionProviderManager.releaseResources` to close the internal connection pools when you are finished using all connections.
-Unless `ConnectionProviderManager.releaseResources` is called, the wrapper driver will keep the pools open so that they can be shared between connections.

-### Example
-[ReadWriteSplittingPostgresExample.java](../../../examples/AWSDriverExample/src/main/java/software/amazon/ReadWriteSplittingPostgresExample.java) demonstrates how to enable and configure read-write splitting with the Aws Advanced JDBC Driver.

 ### Limitations

 #### General plugin limitations